webplatform/docs/css/properties/perspective-origin/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Perspective-origin changes the appearance of an object, as if a viewer were looking at it from a different origin.
+{{Summary_Section|Perspective-origin changes the appearance of an object, as if a viewer were looking at it from a different origin, towards a vanishing point.
 An object appears differently if a viewer is looking directly at it versus looking down at it, looking up at it, or from the side.

 When used with the [[css/properties/perspective|perspective]] property, the default value of perspective-origin is 50% 50%.
 This displays an object as if the viewer's eye were positioned directly at the center of the screen, both top-to-bottom and left-to-right.
 A value of 0% 0% changes the object as if it were being viewed from the top left angle.
 A value of 100% 100% changes the appearance as if viewed from the bottom right angle.
 }}